Police, Crime, Sentencing and Courts Act 2022

-The Police, Crime, Sentencing and Courts Act 2022 is an Act of the Parliament of the United Kingdom that was introduced by the Home Office and the Ministry of Justice.
+The Police, Crime, Sentencing and Courts Act 2022 (c.
+32) is an act of the Parliament of the United Kingdom that was introduced by the Home Office and the Ministry of Justice.
 It gives more power to the police, criminal justice, and sentencing legislation, and it encompasses restrictions on "unacceptable" protests, crimes against children, and sentencing limits.
 It was passed by the Houses of Parliament on 26 April 2022 and received Royal Assent on 28 April 2022.

-The Act gives the Home Secretary broad powers to make regulations without reference to Parliament and to decide on the type of protest deemed acceptable or unacceptable by the state.
-"The Act implements a recommendation by the Law Commission to introduce a statutory offence of public nuisance and abolish the existing common law offence.
-This will provide clarity to the police and potential offenders, giving clear notice of what conduct is forbidden.
+The UK Government describe the act as:

-The maximum penalty for this offence is 10 years imprisonment.
+The act reduced the maximum sentence for public nuisance offences from life imprisonment to 10 years imprisonment.
 The new law also allows senior police officers to give directions and impose conditions, including beginning and end times of protests, on those organising or taking part in either a procession or assembly that the police decide are necessary to prevent disorder, damage, disruption, noise impact or intimidation.

-The law is controversial, and led to protests under the slogan "Kill the Bill" in various British cities before it had came into force.
+The law is controversial, and led to protests under the slogan "Kill the Bill" in various British cities before it had come into force.
 It has received fierce criticism both locally and internationally by various politicians, human rights groups, journalists and academics, due to the impact on free expression, freedom of speech and the right to protest in the United Kingdom.
+Amnesty International referred to the bill as a "dark day for civil liberties" and "deeply-authoritarian".
+Measures that were rejected in this bill by the House of Lords, which gave further powers such as banning individuals from protests outright, were reintroduced the following year under the Public Order Act 2023 and came into force.